Peeragogy/Peeragogy.github.io/summaries.md

 ### Assessment

-“Usefulness” is an appropriate metric for assessment in peeragogy, where we’re concerned with devising our own problems rathan than the problems that have been handed down by society.
+“Usefulness” is an appropriate metric for assessment in peeragogy, where we’re concerned with devising our own problems rather than than the problems that have been handed down by society.
 We use the idea of return on investment (the value of changes in behavior divided by the cost of inducing the change) to assess the Peeragogy project itself, as one